jj09/jj09.github.io/_posts/2016-04-11-getting-started-with-fsharp.md

 <p>It is also worth to check <a href="https://vimeo.com/131641270">End-to-end Functional Web Development</a> by <a href="http://tomasp.net/">Tomas Petricek</a> where he showcases building web app with Suave.</p>
 <p>For more, check <a href="http://fsharp.org/guides/web/">Web Programming with F# Guide</a>.</p>
 <h2>Stock Estimator</h2>
 <p>I created F# based app for predicting future stock prices ($1,000,000 idea!).
-The back-end is written in F#, and communicates with stock data API (Yahoo Finance) through F# type provider.
+The back-end is written in F# and communicates with stock data API (Yahoo Finance) through the F# type provider.
 There is also Suave Web API (microservice), and ASP.NET Core web app that communicates with it.
 Front-end is powered by <a href="http://aurelia.io/">Aurelia Framework</a>, and <a href="https://d3js.org/">D3 library</a>.
-In other words: I built F# microservice, consumed it from non-F# app, and have reusable logic in separated project.
+In other words: I built an F# microservice, consumed it from a non-F# app, and have reusable logic in a separate project.
 All communication with microservice happens through the client (with Aurelia Framework).
-So, there is no usage of F# from C#, but...I also created simple Console app (with C#) that uses mentioned F# logic.
-There is also Windows Forms app for displaying estimates, written in F#, that also use reusable logic.</p>
+So, there is no usage of F# from C#, but...I also created a simple Console app (with C#) that uses mentioned F# logic.
+There is also Windows Forms app for displaying estimates, written in F#, that also uses reusable logic.</p>
 <p>Entire source code is available on <a href="https://github.com/jj09/StockEstimator">github</a>.
 Check it out!</p>
 <h2>Summary</h2>
 <p>Programming in F# is pure joy!
 It's a great language for working with data.
 Moreover, F# fits perfectly into today's World of microservices.
-You don't have to rewrite your already existing app, or create entire app with F#.
+You don't have to rewrite your already existing app or create an entire app with F#.
 You can just create one microservice with F#, and see how it works for you!</p>